 So What is The Difference in a Nutshell?

 So to conclude, before the confusion spreads any further between such differences between macarons and macaroons, let’s say it in a nutshell.

 In all their varying forms, the macaroon refers to the coconut confection without any filling.

 The macaron today, unless a traditional French regional version is mentioned, refers to the Parisian or Gerbet macaron – the shiny, dainty version sandwiched with a ganache, jam or cream filling.
 Just don’t forget its ruffled foot, otherwise it’s not a Parisian macaron.

 Now it’s over to you to spread the macaron word.

-This post was first published in January 2016 but is now updated to cover more regional varieties and new images.
+This post was first published in January 2016 but is now completely updated to cover more regional varieties.